 4. How Many Fireworks Are Used at the Magic Kingdom?

-Before the COVID-19 pandemic fireworks were the perfect way to end your day at the Magic Kingdom.
-Happily Ever After would light up the sky as scenes played on Cinderella Castle.
+Beginning July 1, Happily Ever After will once again light up the sky as scenes play on Cinderella Castle.
 Disney has not released how many fireworks are usually annually at the Magic Kingdom, but it’s estimated that more than one million fireworks are used annually.
-This is one of the main things that we can’t wait to get back.

 3. Are There Any Thrill Rides at the Magic Kingdom?